Paul Kaye: Acting career

 In 2023, Kaye starred in The Pillowman, staged at the Duke of York's Theatre, London.

 Personal life

 In 1983, Kaye took a year out of university and lived on Israel's Gvar'am kibbutz, where he met an Israeli woman, Orly Katz.
 They were married in 1989.
 They have two sons and, as of 2009, lived in the Hendon area of London.

 In January 2009, Kaye wrote an article for The Guardian in which he called for peace between Israel and the Palestinians after his mother-in-law was killed by a Hamas rocket strike on the Gvar'am kibbutz.
-He stated, "My eldest son has Israeli citizenship and in two years he will have to choose either to relinquish that citizenship or to fight in the Israeli army.
-It can be only his choice."

 In March 2019, Kaye gave a reading at the funeral of The Prodigy frontman Keith Flint.